TheDreamer/beastie-work/patches/README.md

 	PR:

+x11-fm/sushi

+	Well, with the update of `www/webkit-gtk2` & `www/webkit-gtk3` to 2.4.8, the result is that the latter now also USES `compiler:c++11-lib`.
+Which causes this port to fail until a modification similiar to getting ports affected by the update of `www/webkit-gtk2` to 2.4.7 to be gone.

+	PR: 196705

 x11-server/xorg-nestserver

 	Options wouldn't stick, causing portmaster to ask for them over and over again.
 A quick patch to fix.

 	PR: ports/188848

+x11-toolkits/wxgtk30

+	Related to the Dec 25th, 2014 upgrade of `www/webkit-gtk2`, this port was also failing to build and resulting in a number of skipped ports.
+On January 4th, 2015, I noticed the change to `finance/gnucash`'s Makefile, so I tried that addition here as well.
+Eventually, found that I needed to make one additional change.
+In addition to this and the aforementioned, there had been two other ports failing.
+But, after I fixed this the only one left was `finance/gnucash`.
+Didn't look to see if the other two had been related to this or if they had some other problem.

+	I made one additional change of adding `--disable-precomp-headers`, didn't really want to chase down why this had apparently worked with base gcc but not with gcc48.

+	PR: 196703

 www/lynx